 Part II of a series looking at how SVCF, our donors and partners are creating solutions to Silicon Valley’s housing and homelessness crisis.
 This story originally appeared in the 2019 SVCF Magazine.
-Read Part I here.
+Read Part I here and Part III here.

 When addressing an issue as multifaceted as homelessness, there’s not one lone solution.
 That’s why Destination: Home, which is affiliated with SVCF as a supporting organization, is addressing the homelessness crisis in Santa Clara County on all fronts.
 As a public private partnership, it’s using research to inform policy and streamline services, gathering partners to create more housing and employment solutions for people experiencing homelessness, and allocating philanthropic investments to support the development of new extremely low income (ELI) housing and supportive housing.
 Recently, Destination: Home used its new Supportive Housing & Innovation Fund to catalyze the development of 294 new supportive housing units in Santa Clara County in the fund’s first year.
 Supportive housing combines affordable housing with services for people transitioning from homelessness to independent living.

 John Duckworth, a former meth addict and alcoholic who is celebrating his 11th year of sobriety and is happy to have found affordable housing near his family in San Jose, is a member of Destination: Home’s Lived Experience Advisory Board.
 The advisory board helps to ensure that the perspectives of people who have experienced homelessness help guide efforts to fight it.
 And he is a staunch proponent of supportive housing.
 “You can’t just treat one aspect of [homelessness],” Duckworth says.
 “For example, one issue is with mental health and substance abuse.
 Dealing with mental health is very extensive.
 I think it’s a brilliant idea to have everything under one roof.”